fangq/mcx/README.md

 To run a simulation, the minimum input is a configuration (text) file, and, if the input file does not contain built-in domain shape descriptions, an external volume file (a binary file with a specified voxel format via `-K/--mediabyte`).
-Typing the name of the executable without any parameters, will print the help information and a list of supported parameters, such as the following:
+Typing `mcx` without any parameters prints the help information and a list of supported parameters, as shown below:

 ```
 ###############################################################################